Rectal Applicator | Brachytherapy | Products | Elekta

 Do you connect from ___?

-Due to regulatory restrictions, this content is restricted to some countries.
+Due to regulatory restrictions, this content is restricted to some locations.
 Get in touch with us to learn more about the device availability.

 Rectal Applicator is processing CE mark and not available commercially.